 On the other hand, the United States Navy prefers to use a system of symbols for the same purpose.
 There is no specific rule or criteria that can help to determine how the naval ships of a country are named or identified.

 Abbreviations in Merchant Ships

-Merchant ships or the ships from merchant navy are the ships of a country which are not used for the purposes of national defense and security but rather trade and business.
+Merchant ships or the ships from the merchant navy are the ships of a country that are not used for the purposes of national defense and security but rather trade and business.
 They also have ship prefixes like naval ships.
-A standardized set or rules for the nomenclature of such ships was introduced in 1939 by the Shipping Ministry of Britain.
+A standardized set of rules for the nomenclature of such ships was introduced in 1939 by the Shipping Ministry of Britain.

 It stated that every merchant navy ship that was built in Britain had to have the prefix, “Empire” in its name.
 This was a mandatory rule and applied to each and every Merchant Navy vessel, no matter big or small.

 Some Well Known Ship prefixes

 Following are some of the commonly used ship prefixes in the Navy or Merchant Navy ships of a country.

 |Ship Prefix||Full Form||Details|

 |AHT||Anchor Handling Tug||Anchor handling tags are the kinds of vessels that are used to handle anchors as the name suggests.
 They are useful in towing the anchors for oil rigs to the location and secure the rigs|